jonathanmarch/battle-node/README.md

 # Battle Node

-Battle Node is a node.js library built for Battle Eye Rcon.
+Battle Node is a simple node.js library built for Battle Eye Rcon.

 Battle Eye is an anti-cheat that runs on popular game-servers such as ARMA2, ARMA3 and Dayz Mod.

+This library allows you to send and receive aynschronous commands to your game-server.

 [List of Commands](http://www.battleye.com/doc.html)